 You want emergency alerting software that supports the selection of multiple communication channels, including:

-When every second counts, simple to use emergency notification software lets you send your critical message or warning faster with improved clarity.
+When every second counts, simple-to-use emergency notification software lets you send your critical message or warning faster with improved clarity.
 Ensuring those in harm’s way are well-informed and can be made safe sooner, minimising risk.

 Delivering an emergency notification system that is easy to use is a feature of paramount importance for providers, featured in 6 of the 8 articles we read.